 Companies may be diving deep into big data, but failure to implement data governance policies puts many at risk.

 By Martin Dunn

 Forty-four percent of companies don’t have a formal data governance policy, and 22% of firms without a data policy have no plans to implement one.
-That’s one of the key findings of a newly released data governance survey conducted by Rand Secure Data, a division of Rand Worldwide.
+That’s one of the key findings of a recent data governance survey conducted by Rand Secure Data, a division of Rand Worldwide.

 Rand’s 2013 Data Governance Survey included responses from 454 organizations regarding the state of their in-house data governance policies.
 Survey respondents included representatives from well-known private and public-sector enterprises, including Disney, Motorola, Shell, the City of Los Angeles, and the University of Virginia.

 The report makes it clear that data governance, such as a set of enterprise-wide processes for managing data archiving, backup, and e-discovery, isn’t new to large organizations.
 But the number of respondents who said their company lacks a formal data governance policy is surprisingly high.

 Some survey respondents said this lack of planning could have unwanted consequences.
 “If we don’t get a decent data governance strategy and acceptable data governance statutes in place over the next two years, we will face the risk of losing data, losing control and track of data, and lawsuits,” one respondent wrote.